RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 ## Results

-Loss and Accuracy measured through the training process of the text classifier model.
+The classifier was trained on full-text IMDB reviews and then tested on full-texts and their summarizations in different lengths.
+Here are the Loss and Accuracy measured through the training process of the text classifier model

 ![image](Figures/loss_acc.png)